aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to XLT in Android Applications or Online App" h2="Export OTT to XLT in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to XLT conversion is a useful feature for Android applications.
+OTT (Open Text Template) is a document format used to create documents with dynamic content.
+It is used to create documents with variable content, such as invoices, contracts, and other documents.
+XLT (XML Template) is a format used to store and exchange data between applications.
+It is used to store data in a structured format, which makes it easier to exchange data between applications.

+<h2>How Aspose.Total helps for ott to xlt conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to XLT conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate OTT to XLT conversion feature inside their Android applications.
+The suite includes feature-rich, document manipulation and conversion APIs such as Aspose.Words for Android via Java and Aspose.Cells for Java.

+Aspose.Words for Android via Java can be used to convert OTT to HTML.
+It provides a wide range of features for manipulating documents, such as creating, editing, converting, and printing documents.
+It also supports a variety of document formats, including OTT.

+Aspose.Cells for Java can be used to convert HTML to XLT.
+It provides a wide range of features for manipulating spreadsheets, such as creating, editing, formatting, and printing spreadsheets.
+It also supports a variety of spreadsheet formats, including XLT.

+By using Aspose.Total for Android via Java, developers can easily integrate OTT to XLT conversion feature inside their Android applications.
+It provides a comprehensive suite of APIs that enable developers to quickly and easily integrate document manipulation and conversion features into their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}